 Brian has made a variety of programmes on both TV and radio, such as 'Moments of genius', 'Einstein's letters', 'Wonders of the Solar System’ and 'Wonders of the Universe'.
 He has made time too, to deliver a major series of lectures to schools, universities and science societies.
 He has written and co-authored several books on physics with his long-term collaborator, Jeff Forshaw including Why does E=mc2? and his latest book The Quantum Universe.
 Brian has won many awards and prizes for communicating the appeal and excitement of physics to the general public, most noticeably from the Royal Society and the Institute of Physics

-Professor Dame Athene Donald DBE FRS FinstP is Professor of Experimental Physics at the University of Cambridge, her research focuses on using the ideas of soft-matter physics to study a range of systems of both synthetic and biological origin, using different types of microscopy.
+Professor Dame Athene Donald DBE FRS FinstP is Professor of Experimental Physics at the University of Cambridge.
+Her research focuses on using the ideas of soft-matter physics to study a range of systems of both synthetic and biological origin, including using different types of microscopy.

 Dame Athene has been awarded many prestigious awards at the IOP, including the Faraday Medal in 2010.
-She was awarded the L’Oréal-UNESCO’s Award for Women in Science in 2009.
-Dame Athene was given a Lifetime Achievement Award by the UK Resource Centre in 2011.
+She was awarded the L’Oréal-UNESCO Award for Women in Science in 2009.
+Dame Athene was given a Lifetime Achievement Award by the UK Resource Centre for Women in 2011.

-She chaired the Dorothy Hodgkin Fellowship Panel for the Royal Society for six years, is currently Chair of their Education Committee and has recently rejoined the Royal Society Council.
+She chaired the Dorothy Hodgkin Fellowship Panel for the Royal Society for six years, was until recently Chair of their Education Committee and is a member of the Royal Society Council.
 She is a patron of the Daphne Jackson Trust.
 She was the founding chair of the Institute of Physics Biological Physics Group and the first director of Cambridge University’s Physics of Medicine Initiative.

 Claire Flint Group Human Resources Director, Oxford Instruments plc, a publicly listed FTSE 250 company specialising in research, development and manufacture of capital equipment and service for industrial and research customers worldwide.